 If you have a friend or family member who suffers from hearing loss, recommend the Sound Amplifier Android app.
 As the app’s name says, Sound Amplifier is one of the best and most widely used Android accessibility apps to amplify sounds.

 It automatically picks every sound from your microphone, boosts the speech-related frequencies, and reduces the rest.
 The user interface of the Sound Amplifier is pretty clean.
-It’s one of the best Android accessibility apps that can provide a better listening experience to users suffering from hearing loss.
+It’s one of the best Android accessibility apps that can provide a better listening experience to users who have hearing loss.

 5. Live Transcribe